Intelectron6/KYBER-on-PYNQ/README.md

 # KYBER-on-PYNQ
 CRYSTALS-Kyber is a Lattice-based Post Quantum Cryptography protocol chosen for standardization by NIST.

-This repository contains hardware-software co-design of Kyber on PYNQ-Z2 FPGA using Vivado HLS based IP (for polynomial multiplication) and Zynq Processing System.
+This repository contains Hardware-Software co-design of CRYSTALS-Kyber based Public Key Cryptography system on PYNQ-Z2 FPGA.
+Number Theoretic Transform (NTT) based Polynomial Multiplication unit is designed using Vivado HLS for hardware acceleration.
+The accelerator is interfaced with Zynq Processing System, which runs the software part and controls data transfer to/from the accelerator.